virtual-uterus/uterine-microCT/README.md

 **NOTE:** The scripts for running inference and training are placed in the unet-segmentation folder.

+**NOTE:** The UNet only work on the downsampled images and require the downsampled folder to be created to be used.

 ##### Training
 The training images should be placed in a specific folder with an imgs folder containing the $`mu`$CT images an a masks folder containing the training masks.
 The images should be 512 x 512 pixels.